Nvishnubharath/Automation_Modules/AWS_SecurityHub_module/AWS_SecurityHub_readme.md

 3)resource "aws_securityhub_standards_subscription" this resource is used to subscribe your AWS account to the specified security standards within AWS Security Hub.
 --> standards_arn is the mandatory variable in aws_securityhub_standards_subscription resource
+4)For running the application
+--> terraform init
+--> terraform plan
+--> terraform apply
+to destory --> terraform destroy